Simplexity-Development/NerfFarms/README.md

 > **Warning**
 >
-> This plugin is currently in a development state, and will have changes
+> This plugin is currently in a development state, and will have changes.
+>
 > This plugin only works on Paper and forks of paper, it will not work on spigot alone.